 - You can test your routes however you want.
 Using

 curl in a terminal is one handy way, but it can be just as effective to use a web browser.
-There are some browser extensions that allow you to send
+There are some platforms that allow you to send

-POST requests from browsers without needing to set up and fill out HTML forms.
+POST requests without needing to set up and fill out HTML forms.
 Postman is probably the most popular.